TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/algol68/index.md

 {% endraw %}

-Palindromic Number in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Palindromic Number in [ALGOL 68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm